sourcehut-mirrors/chawan/doc/hacking.md

   implements this.
 * Fetch: <https://fetch.spec.whatwg.org/>.
 Networking stuff.
 Also see
   <https://xhr.spec.whatwg.org> for XMLHttpRequest.
 * Web IDL: <https://webidl.spec.whatwg.org/>.
-Relevant for Monoucha/JS
+Relevant for JS bindings.
-  bindings.

 Note that some of these are updated daily, such as the HTML standard.